 - CVEN 4230 - Construction Engineering Systems or CEMT 2100 Construction Management Fundamentals: Students will learn about construction project management from pre-design through commissioning.
 Semester Hours: 3

-- CEMT or CVEN 4231/5231 - Construction Methods and Materials: Information regarding the primary materials and methods used to design and construct buildings including concrete, wood and steel.
+- CEMT 4231/5231 - Construction Methods and Materials: Information regarding the primary materials and methods used to design and construct buildings including concrete, wood and steel.
 Semester hours: 3; Prerequisite: junior standing.
 Architecture students who have completed ARCH 3130 and 3430 do not need to take CEMT 4231.

 - NOTE: One of the following courses can be substituted for CEMT 4231 or CEMT 4232.
 All are 3 semester hours and require junior standing.